Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-jqjy4GtYijk.md

 ### Transcript

-> um can we get foundations for sharper angles uh yeah maybe in the future uh i'll put that on the keyway side
+> can we get foundations for sharper angles, yeah maybe in the future, i'll put that on the keyway side